 NOTE: PianoDisc has a free setup App that you can do all the setup with any I-devise.
 Just download the App from the Apple Store.
 The Prodigy system is Bluetooth ready and all the set-up can now be done within the PD calibration app.
-Please watch the PianoDisc Prodigy videos on YouTube to fully understand the complete PianoDisc set-up.

-Note: PianoDisc offers upgrades for legacy PianoDisc systems, please contact your PianoDisc sales rep. for more information.
+Note: PianoDisc offers upgrades for legacy PianoDisc systems, please contact your PianoDisc sales rep. for information.